Last updated on

 Repot your Bloodleaf Plant during the growing season only when the roots grow out of the drainage holes as it prefers to be root-bound.
 Use a pot 1-2 sizes larger and one that has a drainage hole to prevent the soil from getting soggy to avoid root-rot.
 Take a look at these self watering planters with drainage hole on Amazon.

-Pruning Herbst Bloodleaf involves pinching of the growing tips to keep it neat, to reduce pests and to control growth.
-Cutback the tall stems during the growing season to prevent the plant from becoming leggy.
+Pruning Herbst Bloodleaf involves removing dead or yellowing leaves to keep the plant neat and healthy.
+Pinch the growing tips to control growth.
+Cutback the tall stems during the growing season to prevent the plant from becoming leggy to maintain a bushy shape.

 Iresine herbstii propagation is easily done at the beginning of the growing season from stem cuttings which you can root either in water or in soil.